Established in the forty-third state legislature, Bluebunch Wheatgrass has served as the Montana State Grass since 1973.

 Bluebunch Wheatgrass Management and Care

-Bluebunch Wheatgrass spreads by seeding.
+Bluebunch Wheatgrass spreads by seed.
 Grass seed heads feature a slender spike up to 6 inches long.
 They should be drilled about ¼ to ½ inches into a weedless seedbed, free of any competitive introduced species.
 For optimal results, seeding should occur in early spring or late fall.

 Once seeded, Bluebunch Wheatgrass requires 2-3 years of uninterrupted growth to allow the Montana State Grass an opportunity to take hold.
 Six inches of growth is required each spring before grazing occurs.